vishal-deoleya/CFD/README.md

 Through this application, we wish to implement the following:

-..*A voting system which does not depend on a centralized party for ballot tallying and result publishing.
+*A voting system which does not depend on a centralized party for ballot tallying and result publishing.
-..*Voting system where voters can vote from anywhere in the world.
+*Voting system where voters can vote from anywhere in the world.
-..*Voting system which guarantees confidentiality of the votes cast.
+*Voting system which guarantees confidentiality of the votes cast.
-..*Voting system which ensures the correct counting of votes as long as a majority of the nodes are not corrupt and the result can be published moments after the votes are cast.
+*Voting system which ensures the correct counting of votes as long as a majority of the nodes are not corrupt and the result can be published moments after the votes are cast.
-..*A platform-independent secure and verifiable voting system that can be deployed on any blockchain that supports the execution of a smart contract
+*A platform-independent secure and verifiable voting system that can be deployed on any blockchain that supports the execution of a smart contract

 The users will be able to log in to the app or create a new voter id when they turned 18 using their currently existing aadhar or DL, the validation of these will be done simultaneously, and if all goes well, the user will be able to login into the app.
 But here, to cast a vote user will be required to provide his/her fingerprint.
 The fingerprint will be used to generate a unique hash user using [fuzzy extractors](https://en.wikipedia.org/wiki/Fuzzy_extractor).
 This hash will further be rehashed along with a nonce developed by our algorithm, which will add a layer to users anonymity.
 The final hash will be used to sign the transaction(vote), and because it is based on users fingerprint, one will be able to cast a vote on behalf of others and also enables the user to remain anonymous.
 If this particular hash has not been used before, the vote goes through the consensus policy(BFT by default), and the world state is updated.
 The application then updates the current election standings.